Insality/druid/docs_md/02-creating_custom_components.md

 ## Overview

 Druid allows you to create your custom components from druid basic components or other custom components.

-Read the [basic component API here].(https://insality.github.io/druid/modules/component.html)
+Every component is the children of Basic Druid component.
+Read the [basic component API here].(https://insality.github.io/druid/modules/component.html), Methods of basic components you can call via self:{method_name}

 ## Custom components